-In addition to the many shops selling Delft Blue items, there are also various museums which house private collections of antique Delft Blue and Chinese porcelain, such as the Paul Tetar van Elven Museum.
+In addition to the many shops selling Delft Blue items, visitors can also visit the Porceleyne Fles, a 17th century Delft Blue factory which houses the Royal Delft Museum.
+Whilst there, visitors can also try their hand at creating their own Delft Blue tile.
+There are also various museums which house private collections of antique Delft Blue and Chinese porcelain, such as the Paul Tetar van Elven Museum.

 There are numerous antique markets in Delft, especially in the summer months.
 The biggest Antique Market is held every Saturday between mid-April and late-September.
 On these Saturdays, hundreds of stalls line the canals and offer a colorful and varied collection, ranging from ancient porcelain pieces to slightly more contemporary record collections!

 Another market that is worth a visit is the Book and Art Market that is held every Thursday in the Hippolytusbuurt (in the town centre) between early-April and late-October.

 Delft is easily accessible by train from the major cities like Amsterdam, Rotterdam and The Hague.
 It is also an option for visitors on a long layover at Amsterdam Airport Schiphol as it is about 30 minutes by train from the airport.
 If you’re driving, Delft is just off the main A13 highway between The Hague and Rotterdam.
 Its accessibility makes it a perfect day-trip from any of these cities.